stackabletech/trino-lb/docs/design.md

 Read on the [scaling page](./scaling/index.md) for more details.

+## 6. Proxy modes

+trino-lb can either proxy all calls to the underlying Trino clusters or only the initial `POST` and than hand of to the Trino cluster.
+It also needs to keep track of all started and finished queries on the Trino clusters, so that it can correctly calculate the number of running queries.

+Read on the [proxy modes page](./proxy-modes.md) for more details.

 ## Monitoring

 trino-lb emits [OpenTelemetry Metrics](https://opentelemetry.io/docs/concepts/signals/metrics/), which (for now) are only exposed as [Prometheus](https://prometheus.io/) metrics on `http://0.0.0.0:9090/metrics`.